thclee32/CS172-ElasticsearchTweets/README.md

 ./elasticindex.sh
 ```
 This scripts loads all 35087 tweets into Elasticsearch.
+NOTE: This script does not terminate correctly when the index already exists.

 To search for tweets with a certain word in it, run
 ```